 I’m still trying to figure out SEO and how that looks for me and my blog but even knowing as much as I know now just through trying to promote my blog has helped me immensely.
 It has forced me to sit back and think; why am I doing this?
 Or, will this help my blog overall?
 Having a career in content marketing and social media it’s really important for me to understand the SEO basics.
 Knowing how to write with keywords in mind, or build a linking system as best as I can are both things that have helped me in my career.

 Taught me time management and analytical skills

 Running a blog part-time is no easy feat.
 There are days when I work a full, often long day at work and come home only to sit down again at my computer and ‘work’ for another 4-5 hours.
-It sucks, sometimes I sit there wondering why I do this to myself but at the end of the day I love it.
+It sucks, sometimes I sit there wondering why I do this to myself but at the end of the day, I love it.
 It’s about balance.
-I set time aside for myself to get things done on the blog that need doing while still being present and involved in my full-time job.
+I set time aside for myself to get things done on the blog that needs doing while still being present and involved in my full-time job.

-One thing is for sure, trying to get my work outs in, having a career, maintaining a blog, having a social life and trying to have enough time to do things for myself is not easy but I do it and it’s taught me a lot about time management.
+One thing is for sure, trying to get my workouts in, having a career, maintaining a blog, having a social life and trying to have enough time to do things for myself is not easy but I do it and it’s taught me a lot about time management.

 On the other hand, my analytical skills have improved by using this blog as well.
-I now try to spend time every month looking at Google Analytics to see what you, the reader, is interesting in knowing more of.
+I now try to spend time every month looking at Google Analytics to see what you, the reader, is interested in knowing more of.
 For example; I saw how well my How to spend 10 days in Iceland trip was doing so I wrote more posts about Iceland.
 Turns out, those have done pretty well themselves.

-In your career, there’s always going to be moments were you have to look at something and analyze it.
+In your career, there’s always going to be moments where you have to look at something and analyze it.
 Whether it’s a problem, a situation or a plan.
 Knowing how to digest information and come up with logical suggestions is incredibly valuable for a company.

 Improved resourcefulness and problem-solving skills